 More About Shawsheen River

-According to several people in Andover who confessed to being witches in 1692, the Shawsheen was also the setting for their “baptism” by the devil.
-In the 17th century, many of the details from accusers and confessors of witchcraft turned the norms of religious behavior and traditions upside down, from baptisms, to religious suppers, to meetings.
+According to several people in Andover who confessed to being witches in 1692, the Shawsheen was also the setting for their “baptism” by the Devil.
+In the seventeenth century, many of the details from accusers and confessors of witchcraft turned the norms of religious behavior and traditions upside down, from baptisms, to religious suppers, to meetings.

-Sixteen-year-old Andrew Carrier, the son of Martha Carrier, was accused, arrested by John Ballard, and brought to Beadle’s Tavern in Salem Town for questioning on July 22.
+Sixteen-year-old Andrew Carrier, the son of Martha Carrier, was accused, arrested by John Ballard, and brought to Beadle’s tavern in Salem Town for questioning on July 22.
 He was, according to historian Marilynne Roach, “so frightened he stuttered.”
 Initially claiming his innocence, he eventually confessed to witchcraft after being tortured.
 It was Mary Warren who first said Andrew Carrier had been baptized in the Shawsheen.
-Andrew’s ten-year-old brother Thomas would later confess to also being baptized in the Shawsheen by the devil.
+Andrew’s 10-year-old brother Thomas would later confess to also being baptized in the Shawsheen by the Devil.

-Reverend Francis Dane’s grandson, fourteen-year-old Stephen Johnson, confessed on September 1.
+Reverend Francis Dane’s grandson, 14-year-old Stephen Johnson, confessed on September 1.
 He told of working most of a summer day at Benjamin Abbot’s house, after which he stripped off his clothes for a swim in the nearby Shawsheen.
-The devil, accompanied by four others, appeared and threw him into the river, in order to “re-baptize” him.
+The Devil, accompanied by four others, appeared and threw him into the river, in order to “re-baptize” him.

-Samuel Wardwell also claimed to have renounced his former baptism and to have been re-baptized in the Shawsheen by the devil.
-Thinking better of his confession, Wardwell recanted, to no avail.
+Samuel Wardwell also claimed to have renounced his former baptism and to have been re-baptized in the Shawsheen by the Devil, as did his wife Sarah.
+Thinking better of his confession to witchcraft, Wardwell recanted, to no avail.
 He was hanged on September 22 on Proctor’s Ledge at Gallows Hill.

 The Shawsheen River, around the corner from the Benjamin Abbot House.